a-ni-ka/media-art-project/readme.md

 - desktop file icon detects left click
 - left click & drag on desktop draws a selection rectangle

+## What is being worked on?
+Current problems and issues?
+- figuring out the best way to implement the zoom function

 ## What are we planning to implement?
 - sooo many things